Sono Motors Sion: Battery and range

-The Sion will be delivered with a CCS connector system with an integrated Type 2 connector.
-The type 2 charging cable is expected to be available at an extra charge.
+The Sion would have been delivered with a CCS connector system with an integrated Type 2 connector.
+The type 2 charging cable was expected to be available at an extra charge.
 The built-in charger is designed to charge the battery with 3.7 kW to 22 kW of power (AC) for Mode2 and Mode3 charging according to IEC 62196.
 For DC charging to CCS, 50 kW charging capacity is indicated.

-The Sion is to have a range of 320 km (NEFZ), which corresponds to approximately 250 km under realistic driving conditions.
+The Sion was to have a range of 320 km (NEFZ), which corresponds to approximately 250 km under realistic driving conditions.

-June 2021: the company announced a new, sustainable, battery -> Lithium-Iron-Phosphate Battery (LFP) -> Zero cobalt / Longer lifespan / Greater range.
-It is fair as well as resource friendly, and, unlike lithium-ion equivalents, this battery's cell chemistry contains no cobalt, nickel or manganese.
-Due to their special properties, the advanced LFP (lithium iron phosphate) batteries are also effectively non-flammable.
-Even after long and intensive use, they display only low power losses, giving them a particularly long service life.
+In June 2021 the company announced a new, sustainable, battery, the Lithium-Iron-Phosphate Battery (LFP).
+Unlike lithium-ion equivalents, the battery's cell chemistry contains no cobalt, nickel or manganese.
+The LFP batteries are also effectively non-flammable.
+After long and intensive use, they displayed only low power losses, giving them a particularly long service life, as well as having a greater range.

-Flexible Charging
+Flexible charging

 According to Sion the charging can be performed on any charging station in Europe employing various charging methods such as SchuKo, Type 2, and CCS.

 Using SchuKo in other words European Household Plug method, the empty car battery fully charges completely up to 100 percent up to 13 hours, based on the socket capacity.

 The Sion vehicle using Type 2 Standard Charging Station method can be charged up to 80 percent in 2.5 hours and up to 100 percent in 3.2 hours.